-19.3.
+19.4.
 Spring Boot

-To use OptaPlanner on Spring Boot, add the optaplanner-spring-boot-starter dependency and read the Spring guide Constraint solving AI with OptaPlanner.
+To use OptaPlanner on Spring Boot, add the optaplanner-spring-boot-starter dependency and read the Spring Boot Java quick start.

 DRL score calculation is currently incompatible with the dependency spring-boot-devtools: none of the DRL rules will fire, due to ClassLoader issues.